 The Vaccine Act, section 12(d)(4)(B), provides that information concerning "medical files and other files" may redacted if its disclosure "would constitute a clearly unwarranted invasion of privacy."
 Id.
 What constitutes a "clearly unwarranted invasion of privacy" requires balancing petitioner's "right of privacy against the public purpose of the Vaccine Act."
 W.C. v.
 Sec'y of Health & Human Servs., 100 Fed.
 Cl.
 440, 460 (2011).
 While a petitioner has an interest in keeping sensitive medical or other embarrassing information private, the public has an interest in disclosure so as to increase public awareness of vaccine and medical conditions they may or may not cause.
 Id. at 461.
 In other words, sensitive information is often the subject of the litigation, and "in cases where sensitive information is the subject of the dispute, that information is routinely disclosed, to enable the reader to follow and understand the decision maker's rationale."
 Castagna v.
-Sec'y of Health & Human Servs., 2011 WL 4348135, \13 (Fed.
+Sec'y of Health & Human Servs., 2011 WL 4348135, 13 (Fed.
 Cl.
 Spec.
 Mstr.
 Aug.
 25, 2011).

 However, in W.C., the Federal Circuit held that disclosure of a petitioner's name is not necessary to effectuate the underlying purpose of the Vaccine Act's public disclosure requirements.
-In W.C., the court concluded that while disclosure of information linking petitioner to his injury does not necessarily constitute an "unwarranted invasion of privacy," "where [t]here is no relevant public purpose to be weighed against [a] threatened invasion[,] . . . any invasion of privacy threatened by disclosure . . . is 'clearly unwarranted."
+In W.C., the court concluded that while disclosure of information linking petitioner to his injury does not necessarily constitute an "unwarranted invasion of privacy," "where [t]here is no relevant public purpose to be weighed against [a] threatened invasion[,] . . . any invasion of privacy threatened by disclosure . . . is 'clearly unwarranted.'"
 W.C., 100 Fed.
 Cl. at 461 (emphasis original) (quoting Federal Labor Relations Auth.
 V. United States Dep't of Veterans Affairs, 958 F.2d 503, 513 (2nd Cir.
 1992)).

 Here, I agree with the rationale expressed in W.C.
-Petitioner has asserted an adequate, understandable interest in avoiding disclosure of her full name in connection with her medical history.
-Her full name does not bear on public awareness of vaccines and the medical conditions they may or may not cause.
+While there is public importance to understanding the basis of the Court's decisions, in this case, the ruling on entitlement referenced various medical appointments that were significant only for their place in the chronology of medical care and not for the substance of those appointments or calls.
+Petitioner has asserted an adequate understandable interest in avoiding disclosure of her full name in connection with certain medical records.
+Petitioner's name does not bear on public awareness of vaccines and the medical conditions they may or may not cause.
 Nor does her full name bear on a reader's ability to understand the rationale for entitlement of this claim.
+There is no relevant public purpose to have petitioner's full name attributed in the ruling and going forward.

-Accordingly, I will grant petitioner's motion for redaction of the entitlement ruling.
+Accordingly, I will grant petitioner's motion for redaction of entitlement ruling.
 I will similarly redact the case caption.
-Petitioner will be referred to only as B.A. going forward.
+Petitioner will referred to only as A.P. going forward.3